8 May 2014. Gender Guff.

 ambassador Bear of Edge, Bud and Tessie's Atlantic44.

-pot-luck dinners on the beach or cocktails on the aft deck.
-Others
+the Saturday pot-luck dinners on the beach or cocktails on the aft

-want to race around the buoys and it's all out speed.
-Many love the
+deck.
+Others want to race around the buoys with all out speed the

 sense of accomplishment when arriving at a new port.
-And there
+There

 are fishermen who revel in landing the Big One.

 Sometimes however it is simply sitting around shooting the

 breeze in the cockpit of a boat tied to a dock.
 None of those

 options are gender specific and all can be accomplished by any who